CloudLabs-AI/MS-900-Lab-Content/Module 4 : M365 Security and Compliance .md

 1. Now select **Assignments** from here you can check **Eligible**, **Active** and **Expired** assignments.
 You can also add new assignments from here.

    ![](Images/img126.png)

+ 1. You can learn more about Priviliged identity management by refering to https://docs.microsoft.com/en-us/azure/active-directory/privileged-identity-management/pim-configure.

 # Exercise 2: Threat Protection